 Fundamentals of Adobe Illustrator, including creating objects, drawing paths and designing with type, creating freehand drawing and illustration, importing and working with graphics.
 Develop a working knowledge of the processes that generate graphic images: layering, shadowing, and color use.
 54 hours lecture and 18 hours laboratory.
+(TBA option) (Letter Grade, or Pass/No Pass option.)

-CIS-80 - Word Processing: Microsoft Word 3 units
+CIS-80 - Word Processing: Microsoft Word 3 units for Windows

-for Windows

 (Same as CAT-80)

-D